solvexia/solvexia-api-docs/authentication-oauth2.0.md

 ## Authorise Code Flow

-Authorise Code Flow must be used in wll third-party applications that intended to go public.
+Authorise Code Flow must be used in all third-party applications that intended to go public.

 The authorization session contains of the following steps:
 1. Authorise request with user redirection to prove their SolveXia identity